Last updated December 18, 2024 by Lisa Richards, CNC Reviewed by Dr Eric Wood, ND.

 There are a number of natural antifungals that you can take in supplement form or even add into your diet.
 These antifungals work by breaking down the cell walls of the Candida yeast, and they are an important part of your recovery.

-Popular antifungal supplements include caprylic acid, grapefruit seed extract, and oregano oil.
+Popular antifungal supplements include caprylic acid, berberine, NAC, and undecylenic acid.
 You can add antifungal foods into your diet too.
 For example, coconut oil is a potent source of caprylic acid, and it also makes an excellent oil for cooking.
 Garlic is another food with some potent antifungal properties.
 You can find more in our list of foods that kill Candida.

 Free Guide To Beating Candida